mic-max/strawpoll-v2/README.md

 ## Installation
 1. Install Node
 2. Install MongoDB
-3. Make a copy of `.env.default` named `.env` and add values.
-4. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

 ## Development
 1. Make a new branch with your changes